Siddha Gufa: Guide to Visiting the Largest Cave of Nepal

 Hike Back to Bandipur

-The hike back will be uphill and more exhausting if you are already tired.
-If you feel too tired to hike back uphill, you can take the stairs downhill to Bimalnagar and take a bus from there.
+If you feel too tired to hike back uphill, you can also take the stairs downhill to Bimalnagar and take a bus from there back to Dumre, and then change to the bus to Bandipur.

 Walk Down to Bimalnagar and Take the Bus

 The way down to Bimalnagar is an easier and shorter option.
-There are stairs leading down from Siddha Gufa to Bimalnagar and it takes only about 20 minutes.
+The stairs leading down from Siddha Gufa to Bimalnagar take only about 20 minutes of walk.

-Once you get down to the main highway, take a bus from Bimalnagar to Dumre (5 minutes bus ride, costs Rs.
-20), then take another bus from Dumre to Bandipur (30 minutes bus ride, costs Rs.
+Once you get down to the main highway in Bimalnagar, take the bus to Dumre (5 minutes bus ride, costs Rs.
+20).
+Then, take another bus from Dumre to Bandipur (30 minutes bus ride, costs Rs.
 100).

 Inside Siddha Gufa Bandipur

-Once you start walking inside the cave, you will see how big the cave really is.
-A “route” was built inside the cave and people can go quite far inside the cave.
+Once you start walking inside the cave, you see how big the cave is.
+A path was built inside the cave and people can go pretty far inside the cave.

 This route was established with the building of some stairs and by fixing ropes along the cave.

-Some of the formations include a lion’s head, elephant, chicken, old man’s face and broccoli-shaped formations.
+Some of the formations include ones that resemble a lion’s head, elephant, chicken, an old man’s face, and other broccoli-shaped formations.

 There are also some bats inside the cave but it is not possible to spot as many as in the Bat Cave in Pokhara.